anicolson/SPN-ASI/README.md

 Sum-Product Networks for Robust Automatic Speaker Recognition
 ====

 Sum-product networks with Gaussuan leaves are used here as speaker models for automatic speaker recognition.
 An example of an SPN with univariate Gaussian leaves is shown in Figure 1.
 Marginalisation and bounded marginalisation, as proposed by Cook *et al.* ([link](https://doi.org/10.1016/S0167-6393(00)00034-0)), is used here to significantly increase the robustness of the SPN speaker models to noise.
-To identify the reliable spectral components for marginalisation, an \textit{a priori} SNR estimator is used, with a threshold of 0 dB.
+To identify the reliable spectral components for marginalisation, an *a priori* SNR estimator is used.

 |![](./spk_model.jpg "SPN speaker model.")|
 |----|
 | <p align="center"> <b>Figure 1:</b> <a> SPN speaker model.</a> </p> |

-Implementation
+SPN speaker models
 ====
-The SPN speaker models are implemented in [**SPFlow**](https://github.com/SPFlow/SPFlow) version 0.0.4, please check out the SPFlow repository [here](https://github.com/SPFlow/SPFlow).
-The SPFlow library is modified to include bounded marginalisation, with the main modification in *spn.structure.leaves.parametric.gaussian_likelihood*:
+The SPN speaker models are implemented in [**SPFlow**](https://github.com/SPFlow/SPFlow) version 0.0.4, please check out the SPFlow repository [here](https://github.com/SPFlow/SPFlow), and star their repository.
+The SPFlow library is modified to include bounded marginalisation, with the main modification in *spn.structure.leaves.parametric.gaussian_likelihood* as follows:

 ```
 def gaussian_likelihood(node, data=None, dtype=np.float64, bmarg=None, ibm=None):
     probs, marg_ids, observations = leaf_marginalized_likelihood(node, data, dtype)
     scipy_obj, params = get_scipy_obj_params(node)
-    # probs[~marg_ids] = scipy_obj.pdf(observations, **params)
     if bmarg:
         ibm = ibm[:, node.scope]
         probs_reliable = np.expand_dims(scipy_obj.pdf(observations, **params), axis=1)